Improved Parallel Algorithms for Baumslag Groups: Conjugacy in

-Now, we follow \cite[Theorem 3]{DiekertMW2016SI}.
-Its proof shows how to apply Collins' Lemma (note that the proof is only for $\BG$; however, the generalization to \BGq is a verbatim repetition with $2$ replaced by $\pcBase$): Let $u,v$ be as in \cref{lem:collins}.
+Thus, in the following, we can assume that $u$ cannot be conjugated into \BS{p}{pq}.
+Moreover we assume that $u$ and $v$ are cyclically Britton-reduced words.
 After possibly replacing them by $u^{-1}$ and $v^{-1}$ or a cyclic permutation of either one, we may assume that the first letters of $u$ and $v$ are both $b^{-1}$ (otherwise, they are certainly not conjugate).
-Thus, we can write
+Concerning the \redpcs we just need to change the indices appropriately and, if replacing by the inverse, change the sign of the evaluations of the respective markings.
+Thus, we can assume that we have $u$ and $v$ as in \cref{prop: CondForConj}.